 Since the left side of Eq.
 (1.19) is only a function of and the right side of Eq.
 (1.19) is only a function of , they both must equal a constant.
 Let this constant be .
 Thus, Eq.
 (1.19) can be written as the following two equations

 The solution of Eq.
-(1.20) gives the displacement(as a function of), which will be of the form
+(1.20) gives , which is of the form

 where and are unknown constants.
 The general solution of Eq.
 (1.21) is given by